jnsltk/fraud_detection/management.md

 ### Tasks

 - Victoria will add data versioning to the transaction table so that each row contains the date of which the data was added.
-This is to be used when taining the model, so that the same model can be trained if needed.
+This is to be used when taining the model, so that the same model can be trained if needed [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/18).
 The rest of the team will work on the tasks they had from last fridays meeting.